dcarral/ruby-tools/README.md

 - https://github.com/presidentbeef/brakeman

-To “have fun injecting SQL into a Ruby on Rails application”:
+To “have fun injecting SQL into a Ruby on Rails application” (also from @presidentbeef):

 - https://github.com/presidentbeef/inject-some-sql

 ### Bundler-audit

 > “Patch-level verification for Bundler.
 Looks for security vulnerabilities in dependencies.”.

+To check out:

 - `bundler-audit update`: “updates the ruby-advisory-db.”